MaxwellZen/APCSFinalProject/README.md

 \
 Maxwell: Created the Stage class and filled in the static variables and methods.
 Also refined the rectangular constructor, fixed a Spring.updateForce() bug, and changed the test case to demonstrate motion of the soft body. \
 \
 Jerry: Wrote and tested display method for Particle, Spring, and SoftBody classes.
 Wrote rectangular constructor for SoftBody class and also fixed error with static class with Maxwell.
-Outside of coding, also updated UML diagram to fit current structure.
+Outside of coding, also updated UML diagram to fit current structure.\
+\
+5/27:\
+\
+Jerry: Simulate gravity in SoftBody and added static variable g (for gravity) in Stage.
+Preliminary simulations of particles bouncing off floor (wrote bounceFloor() method).
+Oustide of coding, updated UML diagram to fit revised structure.